Alexander J. Motyl: Other activities

 Motyl is also active as a poet, a writer of fiction, and a visual artist.
 A collection of his poems have appeared in "Vanishing Points".
 His novels include Whiskey Priest (2005), Who Killed Andrei Warhol (2007), Flippancy (2009), The Jew Who Was Ukrainian, My Orchidia (2012), Sweet Snow (2013), Fall River, Vovochka (2015), Ardor (2016), A Russian in Berlin (2021), Pitun's Last Stand (2021) and Lowest East Side (2022).
 He has done readings of his fiction and poetry at New York's Cornelia Street Cafe and Bowery Poetry Club.
 Motyl has had one-man shows of his art in New York, Toronto, and Philadelphia.
 His artwork is part on the permanent collections of the Ukrainian Museum in New York City and the Ukrainian Cultural Centre in Winnipeg.

-Motyl is also a contributing editor to the national security publication 19FortyFive.
-He is the 2019 Laureate of the Omelian and Tatiana Antonovych Foundation.
-According to Academic Influence, Motyl was ranked sixth among the “Top Ten Most Influential Political Scientists Today.”

-In 2008–2014, he collaborated with former Andy Warhol Superstar Ultra Violet on a play entitled Andy vs. Adolf, which attempted to explore the similarities and differences between Warhol and Hitler.
-Although two readings of the play took place, the work was never produced.
-Motyl subsequently described his working relationship with Ultra Violet in an essay in the magazine 34th Parallel.

 In a review of his novel The Jew Who Was Ukrainian, Michael Johnson wrote in The American Spectator:

 Protagonist Volodymyr Frauenzimmer was born of a rape at the end of World War II, when his mother was a Ukrainian Auschwitz guard who hates Jews and his father a Stalinist thug and Jew who hates Ukrainians.
 They married but lived in separate rooms and rarely spoke to each other...
 Alexander Motyl was clearly having great fun when he wrote his latest book, The Jew Who Was Ukrainian, a comic novel with half-serious historical underpinnings.
 It manages to amuse and challenge without losing its headlong momentum into the realm of absurdist literature.

-Motyl has written favorably of the claims made by Alnur Mussayev and two other former KGB officers (Yuri Shvets and Sergei Zhyrnov) that Donald Trump was cultivated and recruited by the KGB in 1987 to serve as a Russian intelligence "asset" (not an active "spy").
+Motyl has written favorably of the claims made by former KGB officers Alnur Mussayev, Yuri Shvets and Sergei Zhyrnov that Donald Trump was cultivated and recruited by the KGB in 1987 to serve as a Russian intelligence "asset" (not an active "spy").